• Skip to primary navigation

 5 bars of granola on a tray

-Vegan granola bars cut into squares
+Vegan no bake granola bars cut into small squares as they are filling

 No bake granola/muesli bars held in a males hand